11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 Red pepper flakes are dried spicy red peppers with a smoky taste, so they’ll make a better substitute for the hotter and smoked varieties of paprika in terms of taste.

-However, crushed red pepper flakes aren’t finely ground like paprika, they have a different color, and they may change the appearance of your dish.
+However, crushed red pepper flakes aren’t finely ground like paprika; they have a different color and may change your dish’s appearance.
 An instance where crushed red pepper flakes could be an ideal substitute is something simple like hummus or a Mediterranean salad, where the color and heat levels can be changed without drastically altering the desired taste or appearance of the dish.

 3. Black Pepper